lquixada/litemq/README.md

 ## Dependencies

-LiteMQ has only one dependency: [the o framework](https://github.com/lquixada/o).
+LiteMQ has only one dependency: [the O framework](https://github.com/lquixada/o).
 This is intentional since LiteMQ is designed to be extensible.
 If you disagree with the implementation you can extend the Client class and implement your own logic.